 FRESHLY BAKED focuses on six Chinese baked goods examining the origins, techniques, and people behind the delicacies.
 This unscripted series explores the diverse bakeries around Greater Vancouver uncovering similar iterations of each Chinese baked good found in different cultures.
-Filmmaker Derek Kwan, joined by various guests will peer into the ovens of baker’s as they share personal stories highlighting the connections we form surrounding the humble bakery.
+Joined by various guests, host Osric Chau and filmmaker Derek Kwan, will peer into the ovens of baker’s as they share personal stories highlighting the connections we form surrounding the humble bakery.

 An original unscripted series, FRESHLY BAKED breaks down six staple baked goods traditionally found in a Chinese bakery.
 Narrated from the personal perspective of filmmaker Derek Kwan, the series will intertwine anecdotes formed from his Chinese-Canadian upbringing and the prominent role baked goods have played in his life.
-We will uncover the similar versions of these six Chinese baked goods that are found in other cultures as we explore the various diverse bakeries around Greater Vancouver.
+Along with host Osric Chau, we will uncover the similar versions of these six Chinese baked goods that are found in other cultures as we explore the diverse bakeries around Greater Vancouver.

 A fresh take on a food show, FRESHLY BAKED will peer into the ovens of baker’s delving into the tradition, culture, and food that make up various bakeries yet to be highlighted on screen.
 We’ll hear from the people and families behind the bakeries with meaningful discussion consisting of their stories, triumphs, and struggles.
 These bakers will share what it takes to run a bakery from insight on their recipes and techniques, to the sharing of real and grounded stories exploring what their bakeries mean for them personally and what they represent for the surrounding community.

 A mixture of cooking show and traditional documentary culminating with the exploration of the human condition.
 Taking inspiration from the style of programming paved by Anthony Bourdain in “Parts Unknown” and refined by David Chang in “Ugly Delicious”.
-Through the use of voiceover, animation, natural banter, and informal interviews/discussion the narrative will be presented in rooted stories told through baked goods.
-With influence from “How to with John Wilson”, the narration will have comedic undertones with quirky personal stories and connections from filmmaker Derek Kwan.
+Through the use of voiceover, animation, natural banter, and informal interviews & discussion the narrative will be presented in rooted stories told through baked goods.
+With influence from "The Choe Show" with its creative and off-the-wall cut scenes, along with “How to with John Wilson”, the narration will have comedic undertones with quirky personal stories and connections from filmmaker Derek Kwan.

 How To with John Wilson